 The Luke & Allyson Copeland Endowment supports Pasadena Community Foundation’s grantmaking in the area of education.
 This is a Fund for Pasadena, which will support local organizations working to sustain and uplift our community.

-When Rick and Mariver Copeland’s twins were 5, they envisioned a way to bring philanthropy into their lives as more than just an abstract ideal.
-An endowment with the Pasadena Community Foundation in the children’s names seemed like a great way of educating them on how altruism is put into action.
+When Rick and Mariver Copeland’s twins were five years old, they envisioned a way to bring philanthropy into their children’s lives as more than just an abstract ideal.
+Establishing an endowment in the children’s names with the Pasadena Community Foundation presented the perfect opportunity to teach them how to put altruism into action.

-Jim and Sandy Copeland, Rick’s parents helped establish the fund.
-Said Jim: “When Rick and Mariver suggested we establish the Luke and Allyson Fund for Education to help the twins learn first-hand the benefits of charitable giving, we thought it was a wonderful idea — for our grandchildren, and for the Pasadena community.”
+Rick’s parents, Jim and Sandy Copeland, helped establish the fund.
+“When Rick and Mariver suggested we create the endowment to help the twins learn first-hand the benefits of charitable giving, we thought it was a wonderful idea — for our grandchildren and for the Pasadena community,” said Jim.

-Rick and Mariver are committed to growing the endowment so when the twins are old enough, they will appreciate the power of investing in the community and helping others.
+Rick and Mariver are committed to growing the endowment, so that when Allyson and Luke are grown they will understand the power of investing in the community and helping others.